-Because we have not yet offered a critical text as part of our editions, we have not presented a hierarchy of variants in our apparatus, and yet, by privileging our regularization towards the spellings in Hengwrt, we have normalized other distinct systems and pushed the text towards a vision that is not quite real.
-In the wild, the Canterbury Tales variants come in all sorts of colours and flavours, not in the tame forms we present in our regularized apparatus, but in the fauvist diversity of their original spellings and bewildering word rearrangements.
-Our critical text will aim to highlight variance, not to mask it.
+Because the Canterbury Tales Project has not yet offered a critical text as part of its editions, a hierarchy of variants has not been presented in the apparatus.
+Despite this, by privileging regularization towards the spellings in Hengwrt, readings have been normalized and other distinct systems pushed towards a vision of the text that is not quite real.
+In the wild, the Canterbury Tales variants come in all sorts of colours and flavours, not in the tame forms presented in the regularized apparatus, but in the fauvist diversity of their original spellings and bewildering word rearrangements.
+My critical text aims to highlight variance, not to mask it.